Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 The effects of taking ecstasy vary from person to person, depending on the dosage and the individual.
 Generally, when taken orally, MDMA produces feelings of euphoria, increased energy and alertness, decreased appetite, and a heightened sense of well-being.

-Read More: How Do Stimulants Improve Performance?
+Read More: Do Stimulants Help Asthma?

 At higher doses, ecstasy can produce anxiety, paranoia, and panic attacks.
 It can also lead to increased heart rate and blood pressure, as well as headaches, nausea, chills, and sweating.
 It can also lead to increased body temperature, which can be dangerous in some cases.